Piccadilly line: Modernisation, World War II and Victoria line

 In conjunction with the new extensions, several stations were considered for closure to increase overall line speeds.
 Down Street closed on 21 May 1932, Brompton Road on 29 July 1934, and York Road on 17 September 1932.
-All three stations were lightly used, with Down Street and Brompton Road replaced by relocated entrances at Hyde Park Corner and Knightsbridge respectively.
+All three stations were lightly used.
+Down Street and Brompton Road were replaced, respectively, by relocated entrances at Hyde Park Corner and Knightsbridge.
 Knightsbridge's new below-ground ticket hall required stairwells from the entrance, one of which took over part of the Barclays Bank branch there.
 Both of the latter two stations retained their existing platforms, but the access from the surface was reconstructed with their entrances closer to the closed stations.
 These new entrances were provided with escalators, which replaced the lifts, improving passenger circulation.
-The Aldwych branch was deemed unprofitable, and in 1929 an extension to Waterloo was approved, costed at £750,000.
-No progress was made on the extension.
-Dover Street (now Green Park), Leicester Square and Holborn stations received new sets of escalators, with the lattermost having four in a single shaft.
+The Aldwych branch was deemed unprofitable.
+In 1929, an extension to Waterloo was approved, costed at £750,000, but no progress was made on its construction.
+Dover Street (now Green Park), Leicester Square and Holborn stations received new sets of escalators, the latter having four in a single shaft.
 These were completed in the early 1930s.
 As part of the 1935–40 New Works Programme, Earl's Court was largely reconstructed at street level.
 At King's Cross St Pancras, the Piccadilly and Northern lines were finally connected via new escalators, albeit with construction delayed due to financial difficulties.
 As a result, Russell Square station retained its lifts.

-To prepare for World War II, several stations had blast walls added.
+To prepare for the Second World War, several stations had blast walls added.
 Others, such as Green Park, Knightsbridge and King's Cross St Pancras, had floodgates installed.
-The line was also involved in the evacuation of 200,000 children, by transporting them towards both ends of the line, then transferring them to mainline trains to continue their journeys to different country distribution hubs.
+The line was also involved in the evacuation of 200,000 children, by transporting them towards both ends of the line, then transferring them to main line trains to continue their journeys to different country distribution hubs.
 Some underground stations were fitted with bunk beds, toilets and first aid facilities, and sewerage.
 The disused Down Street was converted to an underground bunker for government use.
 Other stations such as Holborn and Earl's Court also had essential wartime uses.
 The former had the Aldwych branch platforms as the wartime engineering quarters whilst the branch service was temporarily closed.
 The latter produced Torpedo Data Computers at the transfer concourse between the District and Piccadilly lines.
 Aldwych station was used as storage for British Museum exhibits.
 On 13 October 1940, a bomb explosion caused the westbound platform tunnel at Bounds Green station to collapse, killing nineteen shelterers.
 Train services were suspended for two months.